MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

 ## Exercise 1: Provision Azure compute resources necessary to support highly available SAP HANA deployments

 In this task, you will deploy Azure infrastructure compute components necessary to configure Linux clustering.
-This will involve creating a pair of Azure virtual machines running Linux SUSE in the same availability set and provisioning Azure Bastion.
+This will involve creating a pair of Azure Virtual Machines running Linux SUSE in the same availability set and provisioning Azure Bastion.

-### Task 1: Deploy Azure virtual machines running Linux SUSE
+### Task 1: Deploy Azure Virtual Machines running Linux SUSE

 1. From the lab computer, open a Web browser and navigate to the Azure portal at [https://portal.azure.com](https://portal.azure.com).